17ex/flash_attention_dlrs/README.md

 ## About

-This repo contains an implementation of Flash Attention (in development: Flash Attention v1) in Triton, done for a project for the Deep Learning Research Kitchen (DLRS) seminar at the University of Tübingen.
+This repo contains an implementation of Flash Attention v2 in Triton, done for a project for the Deep Learning Research Kitchen (DLRS) seminar at the University of Tübingen.

 ## Installation/Setup